Thursday, March 1, 2012

 "Georgia On My Mind" (1960) - Ray Charles [original by Hoagy Carmichael & his Orchestra, with Bix Beiderbecke released in 1930]

 Ray Charles' majestic cover of "Georgia On My Mind" has become the quintessential version of this classic song.
-Charles' powerful vocal performance will move even the most jaded souls.
-The cover was very well-received upon its released in 1960 and shot to number one on the Billboard Top 100 chart.
-The song also earned Charles two Grammys.
+Charles' powerful vocal performance will move even the most jaded soul.
+The cover was extremely well received upon its release in 1960 and shot to #1 on the Billboard Hot 100 and peaked at #3 on Billboard's R&B single chart.
+The song also earned Charles two Grammys: Best Male Vocal Recording and Best Pop Song Performance.
 Willie Nelson also released a top-notch rendition of the song in 1978 and put his own personal touch on the track.
-"Georgia On My Mind" was designated Georgia's official state song in 1979.
+In 1979, Charles' version of "Georgia On My Mind" was designated Georgia's official state song.

 Download at Amazon